 Providers are expected to maintain books, records, documents, and other evidence in sufficient detail to support all claims against the Pennsylvania Pre-K Counts funding.
+OCDEL reserves the right to request a review of these materials.

-Providers must submit the Executive Summary or the Attestation form as documentation of compliance with this requirement to the Pennsylvania Key Fiscal Coordinator, annually, by March 31 for agencies who receive \$75,000 - \$750,000 in state and federal funding.
-Agencies that receive more than \$750,000 and/or subject to 2 CFR 200, Uniform Guidance, have until June 30 to submit a copy of their audit.
+Agencies that receive more than \$750,000 in Pennsylvania Pre-K Counts funding and/or are subject to 2 CFR 200, Uniform Guidance, have until June 30 to submit a copy of their audit.